bernardwongssg/web-app/README.md

 - django has a user variable that contains the current user.
 This user variable has an attribute is_authenticated that allows you to determine if the user is logged in or not.
 You can set things using the snippet {% if user.is_authenticated %}.
 Note that you don't have to pass in user or anything in the requests context or anything, this is something that's built into Django

 *Creating Routes That Are Only Accessible If You're Logged In*
 - While you can technically make a view/URL html element only visible using the if snippet mentioned in the above section, there's nothing stopping the user from just manually typing out the URL.
 You can use a login_required declarator that Django provides by default.
 This can be imported using the following import: from django.contrib.auth.decorators import login_required.
 You can then put @login_required above any view function that you want requiring a logged in user.
-Note that this is different for classed based views; you can view these instructions [here](#lesson-10-(11.5.23))
+Note that this is different for classed based views; you can view these instructions in Lesson 10
 - Similar to the login system, you can set up which URL view functions with @login_required redirect to if you're not logged in by going into the settings.py file and using the LOGIN_URL variable. ex) LOGIN_URL = 'login' (where 'login' is the views URL name that loads the login screen)
 - What's really neat about Django is that it will still save which URL you were trying to access even when it redirects you to whichever URL you set up as LOGIN_URL.
 You can see in the website login it will have /?next=/'URL_YOU_WANTED_TO_GO_TO'/ in the URL.
 Once you enter credentials it will load up the original URL you wanted to navigate to